Delaware's Melodic Migration

 Quantifying the Bayshore’s Significance for Birds

-Aya Pickett, a graduate student at Delaware State University (DSU), sets up a net to catch the birds among the thorny greenbrier, bayberry bushes and American holly trees.
-Pickett is working with Dr. Christopher M. Heckscher, Professor of Environmental Science at DSU, on a study to better quantify the importance of the Delaware Bayshore in the lifecycle of neotropical migratory songbirds.
+Aya Pickett and Tahira Mohyuddin, graduate students at Delaware State University (DSU), set up a net to catch the birds among the thorny greenbrier, bayberry bushes and American holly trees.
+Pickett and Mohyuddin are working with Dr. Christopher M. Heckscher, professor of environmental science at DSU, on a study to better quantify the importance of the Delaware Bayshore in the life cycle of neotropical migratory songbirds.
 The study was funded by NOAA’s Delaware Sea Grant Program administered by the University of Delaware.

 Birders flock to the Delaware Bayshore to witness the migrations of shorebirds and songbirds that move along the coast with the changing of the seasons, contributing to tourism revenue for coastal communities.
 Once complete, data from this economic study will be used to help policymakers understand current recreational behavior of bird watchers and other recreationists and how coastal public lands tourism could change under future sea-level rise scenarios.

-Birds are safely captured in a mist net and then identified, aged, sexed, weighed and measured by Pickett.
+Birds are safely captured in a mist net and then identified, aged, sexed, weighed and measured by Pickett and Mohyuddin.
 Each bird is assigned a standardized muscle and fat score.
-Before release, a USGS numbered leg-band is affixed to each bird for future identification.
+Before release, a USGS numbered leg band is affixed to each bird for future identification.
 Pickett and Dr. Heckscher have the required federal and state permits to capture and study these birds.

-Pickett’s subjective observations will be just as important as the data analysis.
-Behavioral observations will be used to corroborate the results: frequent observations of birds actively refueling will suggest important use of stopover sites while infrequent or rare such observations will suggest light or non-significant use of resources.
-After another year of observations and data collection in 2021, Dr. Heckscher will assess the importance of barrier islands, marsh hummocks and nearby woodlands to migratory birds using a variety of quantitative and qualitative means.
+Mohyuddin and Pickett’s subjective observations will be just as important as the data analysis.
+Behavioral observations will be used to corroborate the results: frequent observations of birds actively refueling will suggest important use of stopover sites, while infrequent or rare observations will suggest light or non-significant use of resources.
+After another year of observations and data collection in 2024, Dr. Heckscher will assess the importance of barrier islands, marsh hummocks and nearby woodlands to migratory birds using a variety of quantitative and qualitative means.

 The Delaware Bayshore: Critical for Birds of All Kinds